 One parent invariably comes out ahead, even if it's just by a little.
 Even if you do share physical custody on a very equal basis, your child most likely resides with one of you 182 days of the year and with the other 183 days.
 The dependent deduction would go to the 183-day parent.

 It's usually smart to keep a detailed calendar as the year progresses so you can pin down exactly how much time your child spent with each of you.
 You might not want to rely on your custody agreement, because sometimes planned parenting time changes due to illness or other issues.

 But what if you and your ex really do share exact equal custody?
 In this case—or if it's really close and the two of you can't decide which parent your child stayed with more—the IRS uses what it calls "tiebreaker rules for claiming dependents" for sorting things out and deciding which parent is eligible to claim the child as a dependent.

 The tiebreaker rule for this situation would give the dependent deduction to the parent with the highest adjusted gross income.
 This same rule would apply if unmarried parents lived together so their child was with both of them 365 days of the year.
 They both can't claim the child and he would have lived with both of them equally and simultaneously so the parent with the highest AGI would get the deduction.

 Forfeiting Your Right to Claim Your Child as a Dependent

 Technically, yes.
 There are some exceptional situations in which a custodial parent would want to forfeit his or her right to claim a child as a dependent.
-To do this, you would need to fill out form 8332, Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent.
-However, I recommend that you consult with your lawyer before taking this step, to ensure that you are fully aware of any unforeseen complications or ramifications for the future.
+You would have to fill out IRS form 8332, the Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent, and submit it with your tax return.
+But be sure to consult with a legal professional before taking this step so you're fully aware of any unforeseen complications or ramifications this might have in the future.